-Holualoa Inn offers spectacular Pacific Ocean views, 30 acres of lush, well-tended tropical fruit and flower gardens, over 5,100 Kona Coffee trees, a custom-tiled mosaic pool and hot tub, finely appointed guestrooms, rooftop and garden gazebos and attentive service in the spirit of Aloha.
+Holualoa Inn offers spectacular Pacific Ocean views, 30 acres of lush, well-tended tropical fruit and flower gardens, over 4,100 Kona Coffee trees, a custom-tiled mosaic pool and hot tub, finely appointed guestrooms, rooftop and garden gazebos and attentive service in the spirit of Aloha.
+Originally built as a private residence in the late 1970's, Holualoa Inn offers a wonderful feeling of being at home.
 Guests enjoy exceptional Big Island Hawaii lodging and unmatched service.

 "Hawai'i’s real flowers are its people"

 Our Property Map and Identification Card of Local Plants and Animals will help you get an idea of our property and what you might see in our area.

 This Big Island bed and breakfast is an inspired vision of Polynesian elegance.
 Traditional plantation-style architecture offers an open-air environment that blends effortlessly with the natural surroundings.
 Expansive lanais capture fragrant garden aromas and soft tropical breezes.
 Cool trade winds, panoramic views of the blue Pacific and a private veranda- the perfect recipe for a romantic, luxury vacation.

 "Stunning views of Kailua-Kona and the sparkling Pacific below"